kidlatpogi/Olympus/README.md

 # Olympus
-“My all-in-one code vault: JS, Web, and more.”
+“My all-in-one code vault: Web, JS, REACT and more.”